travisneilson/Design-Code/README.md

 ## System Preparation

-To use this starter project, you'll need the following things installed on your machine.
+For using this starter project, you'll need the following things installed on your machine.

 1. [Jekyll](http://jekyllrb.com/) - `$ gem install jekyll`
 2. [NodeJS](http://nodejs.org) - use the installer.